Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Some tomes might contain instructions for casting spells, which take hours or even days to learn.

 For the **First Evocation**, the PC must make a MK save.
-On a fail, they must either start over and learn the spell from scratch, or they may try again.
-However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.
+On a fail, they must either start over and learn the spell from scratch, or they may roll again.
+However, if they fail the second save without starting over, the spell is cast, but all spell costs are multiplied by 1d4 and the Warden rolls on the miscast table.

 Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
 You regenerate 1 MP per hour.